keshav0306/icp_slam/README.md

 ### A non-linear weighted least squares optimization approach for 2D SLAM pose-graph for improving robot trajectory estimation.

-The main code is present in assignment2.ipynb, and the data is present in the data/ folder which contains the g2o files.
+The main code is present in parts folder, and the data is present in the data/ folder which contains the g2o files.